-JJ Maguire was unable to attend a session because he was feeling ill (overdid the tuna fish and mac and cheese, perhaps).
+JJ Maguire could not attend one session because he felt ill (overdid the tuna fish and mac and cheese, perhaps).
 So they brought in a singer to help with the vocals for American Made with the proviso that they also use his guitarist.
 One of the last changes to the song makes JJ Maguire a little unhappy still to this day.
-To him, the song is a little heavy in guitar solos and what he describes as “Eddie Van Halen type sounds.”
+To him, the song is a little heavy in guitar solos and what he describes as "Eddie Van Halen type sounds."
 Despite this, it doesn’t matter to him because he feels that the song and album had a very positive reception with the fans, and it all worked out in the end.
-“People loved it, bought it, sang to it, and it was a success.”
+"People loved it, bought it, sang to it, and it was a success."

 Listen to “American Made” by Hulk Hogan:

 During a break in the sessions, JJ Maguire asked Hulk Hogan to speak with him in the hallway to assure Hulkster that he could be trusted.

 "We were eight inches apart, eye-to-eye, and I told him, ‘Thank you so much for including me in all this, and it’s all my pleasure.
 But I want to tell you one thing and be straightforward.'”

 JJ Maguire claims the mighty Hulkster looked petrified because Hogan himself has admitted in his book that he avoids any unnecessary confrontation.